yousefdergham/yousefdergham/README.md

 ## I'm Full Stack Developer!

 - 🌱 I’m currently learning everything 🤣
-- 🤞 I am looking for an opportunity to develop my career
+- 🤞 I am looking for an opportunity to develop me
 - ⚡ Fun fact: I love to Swim and play Games

 ### Connect with me: